 A founding figure of Conceptual Art in its emergence in the late 1960s, Lawrence Weiner is regarded as one of the most pivotal artists working today with a career of over fifty years.
-Using language as his medium, Weiner considers himself a sculptor and his artworks, realised as ‘language + the material referred to’ are ideas that can be transformed into a multitude of forms ranging from being “painted across an entire building, floating inside a souvenir biro or sung as a lyric by a country and western band.”
+Using language as his medium, Weiner considers himself a sculptor, and his artworks are ideas that can be transformed into a multitude of forms ranging from being “painted across an entire building, floating inside a souvenir biro or sung as a lyric by a country and western band.”
 (Alberro and Zimmerman, 1998)